j-mckiern/cypher-machine/README.md

 # cypher-machine
-Website that allows the user to input text, choose a cipher method, and encrypt or decrypt the entered text.
+##About the Project
+This is my first personal project that I created.
+It is a website that allows the user to input text, choose a cipher method, and encrypt/decrypt the entered text.
+I built this project because I was interested in strengthening my html/css knowledge and learning javascript.
+I decided to build a website that allows the user to encrypt/decrypt messages because I had learned about different cryptography methods while taking a cybersecurity class and was interested in implementing them into code.
+By completing this project I reinforced my html and css, learned javascript, and implemented cryptography knowledge that I gained from my university class.